mongodb/leafygreen-ui/CONTRIBUTING.md

 ## Code Style

 We use an automatic code formatter called [Prettier](https://prettier.io/).
-Run `npm run prettier` after making any changes to the code.
+Run `yarn prettier` after making any changes to the code.

 ## Branch Organization